dev-bootcamp-2019/final-project-smitrajput/README.md

 2. `cd final-project-smitrajput`
 3. To install dapp dependencies: `npm install`
 4. To run a local blockchain to test the contracts: `truffle develop`
-5. To commpile, in the truffle console type: `compile`
+5. To compile, in the truffle console type: `compile`
 6. To migrate the contracts on the blockchain: `migrate`.
 Use `migrate --reset` in case of error.
 7. To test, type: `test`
 8. `cd client`